denizCvrl/tutorial_website/content/tutorial/08_archetypes_part2/index.md

 ---
 date: "2019-02-11T19:27:37+10:00"
 draft: false
-title: Lesson 8 - Archetypes Part 2
+title: Lesson 8 - Archetypes Part II
 weight: 9
 ---

 This lesson goes over each archetype one by one.
 If you understand Lesson 7 perfectly, feel free to skip this one.
 Otherwise, this is a nice recap of the previous lesson with more details.

-Let's remember the available options we have and how they appear in `themes/hugo-academic/archetypes/`.
+Let’s remember the available options we have and how they appear in `themes/hugo-academic/archetypes/`.
 As discussed before, you can find some templates under their respective folders.
-For those templates, choosing archetypes from the New Post window doesn't produce the expected result.
+For those templates, choosing archetypes from the New Post window didn’t produce the expected result.
 I solved this problem by moving some things around in our directory.
-You might not need these adjustments in the newer version of the academic theme.
-Also, you might have other archetypes in addtion to the ones listed below.
+By the way, you might not need these adjustments in the newer version of the academic theme.
+Also, you might have other archetypes in addition to the ones listed below.

 ![](/img/19_archetype2.png)